grafana/writers-toolkit/docs/sources/write/deprecate-remove/index.md

 To ensure that users are fully aware of the stages of deprecation for their products or features, you should:

-- Inform customers of deprecation using notes in the product's What’s New, documentation, and where necessary, in the UI.
+- Inform customers of deprecation using notes in the product's What's New, documentation, and where necessary, in the UI.
 - Inform the field by emailing [`gtm-se-field-engineering@grafana.com`](mailto:gtm-se-field-engineering@grafana.com) or by reaching out on Slack in the `#field-engineering-with-nomads` channel
 - Update these notes once removal has taken place.
 - Announce the deprecation in the Grafana [community slack](https://grafana.slack.com/archives/C05675Y4F) and [forum](https://community.grafana.com/).